mastermj65/help/04_groups/03_can-an-open-group-be-converted-to-a-closed-group.md

 # Can an open group be converted to a closed group?

-Not currently but maybe in the future.
-But, never the other way around.
+Yes, but only by group owners!
+They can change an open group to a closed one in group settings under options.

+**Important**: Once the group is closed it can never become open again.
+That would be a major privacy violation!